PHIL 122 Environmental Ethics • 5 Cr.

 After completing this class, students should be able to:

-- Define the basic concepts of environmental studies (for instance, “bio-diversity” and “sustainability”)
+- Define the basic concepts of environmental studies.

-- Explain the available theories of the value of the environment (for example; anthropocentric, biocentric and ecocentric conceptions).
+- Explain the available theories of the value of the environment.

-- Assess theories of the value of nature by evaluating argument in support of those theories or providing counterexamples to those theories.
+- Assess theories of the value of nature by evaluating arguments in support of those theories, or providing counterexamples to those theories.

 - Apply theories of value in support of or against environmental policy proposals.

-- Explain some specific environmental problems (for instance; saving salmon, global warming or wilderness preservation) and how to go about formulating and supporting policies that address those problems.
+- Explain some specific environmental problems, and how to go about formulating and supporting policies that address those problems.